Annguyen0410/CatMouseGame-New/README.md

 ### Other things

 Things to do:
-* Add sound effects
+* Add characters
-* Make artwork

 Optional things to do:
-* Add more characters & add a character selection screen
+* Add a character selection screen
 * Add a currency system.
 You get coins everytime you win and you can use coins to buy powerups or new characters.

 ### database.js